ohhi-vn/easy_rpc/README.md

   end
 end

-# Or call from other module
+# Or call from other module like
 {:ok, result} = DataHelper.get_data("my_key")
 ```